-Spaces are limited for the programs and seminars.
+Spaces are limited for the following programs and seminars.
 To reserve a seat, please contact the Visitor Education Center (VEC).

 *NEW* Virtual Geocaching Adventure: Available each day.